-The Qatar operations of QNB's retail banking division are an important part of the QNB Group's business and contributed 3.7 per cent., 3.4 per cent., 3.3 per cent., 4.4 per cent. and 4.4 per cent. to the QNB Group's total segment revenue (operating income including share of results of associates) for the nine-month periods ended 30 September 2017 and 2016 and the years ended 31 December 2016, 2015 and 2014, respectively.
+The Qatar operations of QNB's retail banking division are an important part of the QNB Group's business and contributed 4.4 per cent., 3.5 per cent. and 3.7 per cent. to the QNB Group's total segment revenue (operating income and share of results of associates) for the years ended 31 December 2019, 2018 and 2017, respectively.

-QNB Group Retail Domestic Business
+ONB Group Retail Domestic Business

-QNB Retail Division operates through the largest distribution network in Qatar with 64 branches and more than 420 ATMs as at 30 September 2017.
+QNB Retail Division operates through the largest distribution network in Qatar with 60 branches and more than 460 ATMs as at 31 December 2019.
 It offers a wide range of personal banking solutions such as current accounts, savings and deposit products, personal lending products, mortgages, insurance, credit cards and various other payment solutions for its domestic customers.

-QNB Group Retail International
+ONB Group Retail International

-In line with QNB Group's international expansion strategy, QNB Group Retail has increased its global footprint through business operations in Oman, Kuwait, Lebanon, Egypt, Tunisia, UK, France and Turkey.
+In line with QNB Group's international expansion strategy, QNB Group Retail has increased its global footprint through business operations in the Kingdom of Saudi Arabia, India, Oman, Kuwait, Lebanon, Egypt, Tunisia, UK, France and Turkey.
 The process of fully integrating the international business operations and functions with those in Qatar is currently underway to achieve greater synergies within the Group Retail Division and to offer a greater choice of products and services to customers domestically and internationally.
-QNB Group Retail opened branches in the Kingdom of Saudi Arabia and India, which are two of the largest and emerging markets in Asia, in 2017 and further plans to open a branch in Hong Kong in 2018.
+QNB has received approval from the Hong Kong Monetary Authority and intends to open a branch in Hong Kong before the end of 2020.